MitchellGerdisch/kafka-play/README.md

 # Earthquake Data Pipeline Using Kafka and PostgresDB

-This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then read on the other side by a connector that then pushes the data into a Postgres DB.
+This is a small project that uses the [US Geological Service Earthquake API](https://earthquake.usgs.gov/fdsnws/event/1/#methods) to collect earthquake data and then push it into a kafka stream which is then read on the other side by a connector and/or python consumer that then pushes the data into a Postgres DB table.

 ## Prerequisites
 * Kafka cluster with